Job Placements 2021-2022

 Mirjam Berg received her Ph.D. in Autumn, 2019.
 She is currently a wissenschaftliche Mitarbeiterin at the Language Learning Center at the TH Köln (University of Applied Sciences Cologne) and program coordinator of the DAAD-project Integra (Integration von Geflüchteten ins Fachstudium).

 Jessica Resvick received her Ph.D. in Spring, 2019.
-She is currently an Andrew W. Mellon Postdoctoral Fellow in the Department of German Studies at Dartmouth College.
+She was an Andrew W. Mellon Postdoctoral Fellow in the Department of German Studies at Dartmouth College and is now Assistant Professor of German in the Department of Languages & Literatures at Oklahoma State University.

 Job Placements 2018-2019